gongahkia/personal-wiki/SQL.md

         -- * You cannot select an unaggregated attribute that does not appear in the GROUP BY list!
-    -- COUNT() => returns the count of whatever field specified within brackets -- COUNT(DISTINCT) => returns the count of unique fields specified within brackets after DISTINCT -- JOIN => combines rows from two or more tables based on a related column between them, used to specify the target group from which to select items from
+    -- COUNT() => returns the count of whatever field specified within brackets -- COUNT(DISTINCT) => returns the count of unique fields specified within brackets after DISTINCT -- JOIN => combines rows from two or more tables based on a related column between them, used to specify the target group from which to select items from, offered as an alternative to the "," comma normally used to indicate simply joining 2 tables while providing further augmentations to join with OUTER, INNER JOIN etc
         -- use format => SELECT {COLUMN NAME(S)} FROM {COLUMN 1 NAME} {COLUMN 1 ALIAS} JOIN {COLUMN 2 NAME} {COLUMN 2 ALIAS} ON {PREDICATE}
+        -- note that NOT, AND and OR can be used to augment the JOIN conditions -- to reference each table's specific column data in the SELECT CLAUSE and PREDICATE CLAUSE, use dot notation in the format of {TABLE / ALIAS NAME}.{COLUMN NAME}
+    -- ON => replaces WHERE to specify a predicate for the JOIN clause as the higher priority predicate clause -- where ON exists, WHERE is a lower priority predicate clause that can be nested within a highe priority ON predicate clause and specifies an additional lower priority condition to check against
+        -- AND being used on the same tier as its ON higher predicate clause will see that the specified JOIN clause is augmented by BOTH checks specified under the ON clause
-        -- note that NOT, AND and OR can be used to augment the JOIN conditions -- ON => specifies a predicate for the JOIN clause -- INNER JOIN => selects only matched rows in both tables (eg. SELECT * FROM customer c INNER JOIN orders o ON c.cid = 0.cid)
+    -- INNER JOIN => selects only matched rows in both tables (eg. SELECT * FROM customer c INNER JOIN orders o ON c.cid = 0.cid)
     -- LEFT OUTER JOIN => selects all rows from left table and matched rows from right table, the result being NULL on the right side when no matching occurs
     -- RIGHT OUTER JOIN => selects all rows from right table and matched rows from left table, the result being NULL on the left side when no matching occurs